-Front Raises is an effective exercise that isolates the front head of the shoulder.
+Front Raise exercise is an effective exercise that isolates the front head of the shoulder.

 Secondary emphasis will be on the traps, lateral and rear shoulders and the upper back.